VACUMM/vacumm/doc/sphinx/source/user.desc.dataset.rst

 Then you can choose between two methods:

 - Add the entry name ``myvar`` to the list defined by the :attr:`auto_generic_var_names` class attribute (create it if no present).
+This method also makes the **mode** keyword available to choose the way you will retreive your variable :ref:`user.desc.dataset.cap.sim`.
 - **Or** define the method manually with the decorator :func:`~vacumm.data.misc.dataset.getvar_fmtdoc`::

     @getvar_fmtdoc